fmu2/snag_release/README.md

 * Download *ego4d_slowfast_bert.tar.gz* (`md5sum d57d03737493e4c7aae39dd3d3d5597b`) from [this Google Drive link](https://drive.google.com/file/d/1G5yR3VrGYpQdzoj7gcSeKiDrICwpbI6b/view?usp=sharing).
 The file includes SlowFast and BERT features in npy format and annotations in json format.
 * Download *ego4d_egovlp.tar.gz* (`md5sum 44e013aa5c4dcbc4d474fdba5c172804`) from [this Google Drive link](https://drive.google.com/file/d/1EI9FDY45V3VCFpv0yOxdJkSXdj_MTbJY/view?usp=sharing).
 The file includes EgoVLP video and text features in npy format and annotations in json format.

-**Details**: We use official SlowFast features from [here](https://ego4d-data.org/docs/data/features/).
+**Details**: We use the official SlowFast features from [here](https://ego4d-data.org/docs/data/features/).
 They are extracted using the SlowFast model pretrained on Kinetics 400, given clips of `32 frames` with a frame rate of `30 fps` and a stride of `16 frames`.
 This gives one feature vector per `16/30 ~= 0.533` seconds.
 The EgoVLP features are extracted using the [EgoVLP model checkpoint](https://drive.google.com/file/d/1-cP3Gcg0NGDcMZalgJ_615BQdbFIbcj7), given clips of `32 frames` with a frame rate of `30 fps` and a stride of `8 frames`.
 This gives one feature vector per `8/30 ~=0.267` seconds.
 In practice, SnAG uses 2x-subsampled EgoVLP features (i.e., the *effective* stride is `16 frames`) for fair comparison with baselines.

 **Unpack Features and Annotations**
 * Unpack the file under *./data* (or elsewhere and link to *./data*).